typoland/InstancesCalculator/README.md

 #  Instances Calculator

 Instances Calculator is a set of two apps for macOS:

 1. A commandline tool `calculate_instances`
 2. A GUI app `ShowMeInstances`

 The apps are tools that can help designers of variable OpenType fonts or of multi-axis font families distort the design space and then calculate the instance locations.

+The tools are a bit experimental.

-### If you know what MultipleMaster or Variable Font is, it will be much easier to understand what this software do.
+### If you know what MultipleMaster or Variable Font is, it will be much easier to understand what this software does.

 If you design or developing font in MM or VariableFont technology, sometimes happened that particular Masters does not fit to each other — i.e. BlackCondensed could be to wide to pair with ThinCondensed or BlackCondesed could have different ”blackness” than BlackExtended.

 There are two ways to deal with problem: to redesign masters or set their coordiantes in nice-looking places.

 But in this second approach setting coordinates for particular styles are became a bit harder: there are not anymore [Light, Extended] coordinates but [LightSlightlyChangedOnWidthAxis, ExtendedSlghtlyChangedOnWeightAxis].

 ## Let's try an example

 Two dimensional font has four masters: ThinCondensed, BlackCondensed, ThinExtended and BlackExtended.
 Let's say that generated instance ThinCondensed sholud be wider, BlackCondensed a little bit lighter, ThinExtended darker, and BlackExtedned not so wide and lighter.
 But what with restof instances?
 Which coordinates will be for NarrowBold?
 We need to set values for Narrow style at Width axis, separate for Light and Black edge and values for Weight axis, separate for Condensed and Extended edges.
 For two dimensions it's easy: it's just a point, where lines cross.
 ![](./Pictures/exp01.png)